 Learnt many lessons

-“Harsh environment is about much more than just using the term, it’s dealing with it too.
-It’s often not the equipment that fails but the people who can’t withstand it.
-It’s not just a matter of flying someone young in from Bergen and expecting them to be able to deal with the darkness and the cold.
-This is what the most vulnerable is,” he concludes.
+Mr Lieungh believesmany use the term harsh environment, but it is more than just about technologyand equipment.
+This makes it important to select people with the right skillsthat are suitable for drilling in challenging areas in the High North.“Harsh environment isabout much more than just using the term, it’s dealing with it too.
+It’s oftennot the equipment that fails but the people who can’t withstand it.
+It’s notjust a matter of flying someone young in from Bergen and expecting them to beable to deal with the darkness and the cold.
+This is what the mostvulnerable is,” he concludes.

 More on the Arctic: